kimalaacer/Tutorial-on-R/README.md

 # Tutorial-on-R
-this is my first tutorial on R
+This is my first tutorial on R